-- Report all services billed to and paid for by state or local government programs, including: - CHIP when paid for through private insurers.
-(See Lines 1-3 if CHIP is paid through Medicaid.) - Family planning programs such as Title X programs, BCCEDPs (with various state names), and other dedicated state or local programs.
+- Report all services billed to and paid for by state or local government programs, including: - o CHIP when paid for through private insurers.
+(See Lines 1-3 if CHIP is paid through Medicaid.) - Voluntary family planning programs such as Title X programs, BCCEDPs (with various state names), and other dedicated state or local programs.